-Don’t Let the AWS Outage Erode Your Trust in the Cloud
+Don’t Let Outages Erode Your Trust in the Cloud

 Resilience — not panic or repatriation — should guide your next move after cloud disruptions.

-But here’s what matters most: This wasn’t an unprecedented event or evidence that “the cloud” is inherently unreliable.
-In fact, it followed a familiar pattern we’ve seen from all hyperscale cloud providers over the last decade: a regional event lasting less than a day, driven by a network dependency, but not affecting running compute instances themselves.
+In fact, these incidents follow a familiar pattern seen across all hyperscale cloud providers over the last decade: a regional event, typically resolved within hours, often tied to a network dependency, but not affecting running compute instances themselves.

-Moving workloads out of AWS (repatriation) or to smaller sovereign clouds (geopatriation) won’t magically shield you from future outages.
+Moving workloads out of these hyperscale providers (repatriation) or to smaller sovereign clouds (geopatriation) won’t eliminate outage risk.
 In fact, these moves often introduce new risks and may even slow down your recovery when things do go wrong.

 Download the Cloud Strategy Roadmap